ros2/ros2_documentation/source/Tutorials/Intermediate/URDF/Building-a-Movable-Robot-Model-with-URDF.rst

    :depth: 2
    :local:

-In this tutorial, we’re going to revise the R2D2 model we made in the :doc:`previous tutorial <./Building-a-Visual-Robot-Model-with-URDF-from-Scratch>` so that it has movable joints.
+In this tutorial, we're going to revise the R2D2 model we made in the :doc:`previous tutorial <./Building-a-Visual-Robot-Model-with-URDF-from-Scratch>` so that it has movable joints.
 In the previous model, all of the joints were fixed.
-Now we’ll explore three other important types of joints: continuous, revolute and prismatic.
+Now we'll explore three other important types of joints: continuous, revolute and prismatic.

 Make sure you have installed all prerequisites before continuing.
 See the :doc:`previous tutorial <./Building-a-Visual-Robot-Model-with-URDF-from-Scratch>` for information on what is required.